 To its credit, Apple Music has its own speaker suppport via the iOS 11.2.5 platform and its recently released HomePod speaker.
 In addition to being able to stream via its house-made device, leading companies like Bose, Bang & Olufsen, Denon, McIntosh and Polk all also make their speakers available on the Apple’s platform, and Apple TV users can also integrate Apple Music playback onto their bigger screens.

 Spotify’s social functions allow subscribers to follow friends, see what they listen to, and who they follow.
 It also gives users the ability to share or recommend playlists, along with the ability to publish their listening history to Facebook, which then gives their Facebook friends an opportunity to Like or Comment on the activity.

-While these features do give Spotify some social clout, we'd like to see the service add an easy way to chat with who you follow.
-It has also now removed the Inbox/Messages feature, which allowed users to privately message each other inside the app -- something the company said most users simply weren't using, and therefore was too expensive to maintain.
+While these features do give Spotify some social clout, we would like to see the service add an easy way to chat with who you follow.
+It has also now removed the Inbox/Messages feature, which allowed users to privately message each other inside the app — something the company said most users simply weren’t using, and therefore was too expensive to maintain.

 Apple Music’s main social feature comes from what it calls the Connect function, which brings artists and fans closer together and effectively serves as an all-access pass to your favorite bands.
 From candid backstage photos, to early cuts of an upcoming music video, artists have the ability to share with their fans a host of exclusive insight and information.
 Apple also allows users the ability to comment, like, or share any artist’s messages, with the artist having the opportunity to respond back.
 In addition, these posts can be shared over Facebook and Twitter, along with individual songs and albums.